shaadclt/Scikit-learn-Exercises/README.md

 # Scikit-learn Exercises

-Scikit-learn exercises for practise and learning purpose
+Scikit-learn exercises for practice and learning purpose